Chocolatier Brett Roy

 He trained in Quebec and throughout the United States before spending time over the past few years at Valrhona’s Grand Chocolate school in France.
 Brett has earned Valrhona’s coveted Expert Chocolatier designation and was named one of the Top 10 Chocolatiers in North America by the Dessert Professional panel in New York in 2015.
-His chocolate creations have taken home more than a dozen international medals at the International Chocolate Awards hosted in London England.
+His chocolate creations have taken home dozens of international medals at the International Chocolate Awards hosted in London England.
 He has a real passion for improving what he does every day, which takes him around the globe to train with experts and artists.

 One of the chocolates we're proud to feature and which we've won awards with internationally, is Pure Nacional from Peru.
 We have exclusive access to this chocolate in our region and we're part of a very small community of chocolatiers that work with this rare chocolate.